good-ware/js-log/README.md

 environment variable such that blank, 0, and 'false' are false and all other values are true.

-When 'data' is true, the maximum amount of information is sent to the console, including meta, context, embedded errors, and stack traces.
+When 'data' is true, the maximum amount of information is sent to the console, including meta, data, embedded errors, and stack traces.
 When it is false, a subset of meta keys are sent to the console with the log entry's message.
 To override the value for 'data', set the

 ```shell
 CONSOLE_DATA